 Create a customer journey map

 A customer journey map is a visual representation of the steps that a potential customer goes through from awareness to purchase.
-It helps you understand the customer’s perspective and identify any pain points or barriers that may be preventing them from moving forward in the sales funnel.
+It helps you understand the customer’s perspective and identify any pain points or barriers that may be preventing them from moving forward in the sales process.

 To create a customer journey map, start by mapping out each stage of the funnel, from awareness to purchase.
 For each stage, consider what actions the customer might take and what actions you can take to keep them engaged.